-Name Age Biographical Information Biographical Information Seth W. Hamot 45 Managing Member, Roark, Rearden & Hamot Capital Management, LLC ("RRHCM"), and owner of Roark, Rearden & Hamot, Inc. ("RRHI"), since 1997, and President of Roark, Rearden & Hamot, LLC ("RRH") since 2002.
+Name Age Biographical Information Seth W. Hamot 47 Managing Member, Roark, Rearden & Hamot Capital Management, LLC ("RRHCM"), and owner of Roark, Rearden & Hamot, Inc. ("RRHI"), since 1997, and President of Roark, Rearden & Hamot, LLC ("RRH") since 2002.
 Mr. Hamot has been a director of the Company since June 18, 2007.
-Mr. Hamot was nominated for election by Costa Brava Partnership III L.P. ("Costa Brava"), a holder of the Company's Public Preferred Stock.
+Mr. Hamot was nominated for election by Costa Brava Partnership III L.P. ("Costa Brava"), an investment fund and a holder of the Company's Public Preferred Stock.
 Since 1997, Mr. Hamot has been the Managing Member of RRHCM and the owner of RRHI, the corporate predecessor of RRHCM.
-RRHCM is the investment manager to Costa Brava Partnership III L.P., an investment fund, whose principal business is to make investments in, buy, sell, hold, pledge and assign securities.
+RRHCM is the investment manager to Costa Brava Partnership, whose principal business is to make investments in, buy, sell, hold, pledge and assign securities.
 Mr. Hamot is also the President of RRH, the general partner of Costa Brava.
 Prior to 1997, Mr. Hamot was one of the partners of the Actionvest entities.
-Mr. Hamot is currently the Interim Non-executive Chairman of the Board of Bradley Pharmaceuticals Inc., a NYSE listed specialty pharmaceutical company, and serves as a member of that company's audit committee.
-Mr. Hamot is also a Director of CCA Industries, Inc., an AMEX listed manufacturer of health and beauty aids, and serves as a member of the audit and compensation committees.
-Andrew R. Siegel 38 Senior Vice President, RRHCM since 2005.
+Mr. Hamot is presently a director of Orange 21, Inc. and chairman of TechTeam Global, Inc., both NASDAQ companies.
+Andrew R. Siegel 40 Managing Member, White Bay Capital Management, LLC.
 Mr. Siegel has been a director of the Company since June 18, 2007.
 Mr. Siegel was nominated by Costa Brava, a holder of the Company's Public Preferred Stock.
 Mr. Siegel is currently a director of TechTeam Global Inc., a NASDAQ company, and serves as a member of that company's audit committee.
-Prior to joining RRHCM, from 2003 to 2004, Mr. Siegel was a member of DebtTraders Ltd. Prior to that, from 2000 to 2002, he worked for Deutsche Bank Securities.
-In addition, in 2002 he was the founding member of White Bay Capital LLC of which he remains a member.
+Mr. Siegel was a Senior Vice President of RRHCM from 2005 to December 2008.
+Prior to joining RRHCM, from July 2003 to February 2004, Mr. Siegel was a member of DebtTraders Ltd. Prior to that, from 2000 to 2002, he worked for Deutsche Bank Securities.
+In addition, in 2004 he was the founding member of White Bay Capital Management, LLC of which he remains a member.
 Mr. Siegel received a Bachelor's Degree from American University and a Masters Degree in Business Administration from the University of Maryland.